rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <details>
   <summary>How does the travel stipend work?</summary>
   <h3>Fellows will be asked to inform the Rust Foundation of the Rust-focused event they want to attend during their Fellowship year.
 Our team will review this information with the Fellow and, once confirmed, will provide the funds necessary to cover attendance.
-The travel budget (limited to $2,000 USD per Fellow) is intended to provide economy travel, accommodation and subsistence, plus the cost of event admission.</h3>
+The travel budget (Up to $4,000 USD per Fellow for 12-month Fellowships and $2,000 for 6-month Fellowships) is intended to provide economy travel, accommodation and subsistence, plus the cost of event admission.</h3>
 </details>

 <details>
   <summary>How does the training stipend work?</summary>
   <h3>The Rust Foundation team will work with each Fellow to understand the type of training support that would be valuable to them.
 We require training to be relevant to the Fellowship position.
-Examples of training categories we support: project planning, organizational management, leadership, document writing, and effective communication.</h3>
+Examples of training categories we support: project planning, organizational management, leadership, language skills, document writing, and effective communication.</h3>
 </details>

 <details>